Do you use palm oil? If so, is this sustainable palm oil?

 What is your position on using cage-free eggs?

-That’s why, at pladis UK & Ireland, we’re proud to confirm that by 2025, we will only use eggs laid by cage-free hens in all our products.
+That’s why, at pladis UK & Ireland, we will only use eggs laid by cage-free hens in all our products by 2025.

 Are any UB products Kosher certified?